121 East Main St

 The camera is usually located just to the right of the rear-view mirror in a small 3-inch box.
 It can be manually aimed in all directions to record whatever the officer chooses.
 The audio track of these dash cams also picks up sound from a lapel microphone as well as a microphone in the roof of the cruiser interior.

-To view penalties, see this DUI Chart by Judge Jennifer P. Weiler, from Garfield Heights Municipal Court.
+To view the different types of DUI offenses, see this DUI Chart by Judge Jennifer P. Weiler, from Garfield Heights Municipal Court.

 To have any degree of success in a DUI case, you must have a criminal defense lawyer who handles DUI charges on a regular basis and understands the complexities of Ohio DUI Law.